 Tip for eating fish: Choose fish that are known to be low in mercury, such as wild salmon, wild cod, shrimp, wild sardines, and herring.

 Eat more fruits and vegetables

-According to Ginger Hultin, MS, RDN, CSO of Chamgagne Nutrition, focusing on increasing your fruit and veggie intake helps ensure you’re meeting vitamins and minerals required to support your immune system to work optimally but also can help create a healthy microbiome.
+According to Ginger Hultin, MS, RDN, CSO of Chamgagne Nutrition, focusing on increasing your fruit and veggie intake helps ensure you’re meeting the vitamins and minerals required to support your immune system to work optimally but also can help create a healthy microbiome.

-Eating a variety of fruits and vegetables, such as carotenoid-rich carrots, pumpkin, and squash, and vitamin C-rich citrus, peppers, kiwi, rose hips, and berries is a great bet.
+Eating a variety of fruits and vegetables, such as carotenoid-rich carrots, pumpkin, and squash, and vitamin C-rich citrus, peppers, kiwi, rose hips, and berries are a great bet.
 In addition, choosing a lot of leafy greens gives the body lots of anti-inflammatory antioxidants and fibers to support a healthy microbiome.